tatavishnurao/pytorch-tensor-introduction/README.md

 To check if a GPU is available, use `torch.cuda.is_available()`.

-### Why Tensors Win Over NumPy Arrays for Deep Learning
+### Why Tensors Win Over NumPy Arrays for Deep Learning?

 1. **GPU Acceleration**: Tensors can be easily moved to a GPU to leverage the parallel processing capabilities of GPUs.
 This makes training deep neural networks significantly faster compared to NumPy arrays which only run on CPUs.